whitypig/elscreen-workspace/README.md

 Secondly, if you try to switch for the first time to a workspace in which there are lots of buffers, switching to that workspace takes a bit long time.
-This is because emacs is tryinng to open all of buffers in that workspace.
+This is because emacs is trying to open all of buffers in that workspace.
 Just close your eyes, breathe deeply 3 times and you'll be happy.